Charlie Faumuina

-His main position is tighthead prop but has also covered loosehead prop for the Blues.
+Charles Chris Faumuina (born 24 December 1986) is a retired professional rugby union player who played as a prop for Top 14 club Toulouse.
+Born in New Zealand, he represented New Zealand and Samoa at international level.
+He qualified to play for Samoa after qualifying on ancestry grounds.

+Following his retirement from international rugby, Faumuina played for the Classic All Blacks against the Classic Taniwha in Whangārei on 15 September 2024.

-Early career
+Club career

 Faumuina was a late recruit to rugby union, and played only rugby league until selected for the Papatoetoe High School 1st XV rugby team.
 His progress in rugby union was rapid and in 2007 he was selected to make his first-class rugby debut for the New Zealand Colts against Canada.
 The same year he made his debut for Auckland as a substitute against the Counties Manukau Steelers in the Air New Zealand Cup.
 On 7 March 2009, Faumuina made his Super Rugby debut against the Sharks when international prop John Afoa was ruled out through injury.

 In 2011, due to extended injury layoff to Tony Woodcock, Faumuina started the majority of games for the Blues in a successful season.